ChunLiuNY/drugs-review-ratings/README.md

 # Drugs Review Sentiment Analysis
 Drugs.com is an online pharmaceutical encyclopedia that provides drug information for consumers and healthcare professionals.
 This analysis is based on drug reviews data from drugs.com.
-The goal of this analysis is to conduct sentiment analysis based on drug reviews by predicting customers' rating on specific drugs.
+The goal of this analysis is to conduct sentiment analysis based on drug reviews by predicting customer ratings on specific drugs.

 ## Dataset Description